-At Senacre Wood Primary School we use the Read Write Inc (RWI) programme to get children off to a flying start with their literacy.
-RWI is a method of learning centered around letter sounds and phonics, we use it to aid children in their reading and writing.
-Children from EYFS and Year 1 are split into groups from 9am to 9.30am each morning from Monday to Thursday.
-On a Friday, the teachers focus on the discrete teaching of tricky or high frequency words.
+At Senacre Wood Primary School we use the Read Write Inc (RWInc) programme to get children off to a flying start with their reading.
+RWI is a method of learning centred around letter sounds and phonics and children are grouped and re-grouped every six weeks according to their ability and progress in the scheme.
+Children from EYFS, Year 1 and Year 2 are split into small teaching groups who meet from 9am to 9.30am each morning.

 When using RWI to read the children will: